The article will aid you to remove WindowsGuard.today in full. Follow the redirect removal instructions at the bottom of the article.

 - Guide 1: How to Remove WindowsGuard.today from Windows.

-- Guide 2: Get rid of WindowsGuard.today from Mac OS X.
+- Guide 2: Get rid of WindowsGuard.today on Mac OS X.

-- Guide 3: Remove WindowsGuard.today from Google Chrome.
+- Guide 3: Remove WindowsGuard.today in Google Chrome.

 - Guide 4: Erase WindowsGuard.today from Mozilla Firefox.